Welcome First Year Students!

 The Undergraduate Bulletin is now only accessible online:

-The Undergraduate Bulletin will provide updated academic policies, course descriptions, prerequisites and co-requisites, program and department information, as requirements for major and minor tracks.
+The Undergraduate Bulletin will provide updated academic policies, course descriptions, prerequisites, co-requisites, programs, and department information, as requirements for major and minor tracks.

 Information regarding AP and IB credit is found on the University Registrar’s webpage.

-The full list of courses that satisfy the aforementioned requirements can be found in our Course Completion Checklist.
-You will also see notations for courses that satisfy divisional (D), cultural diversity (CD), and quantitative reasoning (QR) requirements at the end of course descriptions in the Undergraduate Bulletin (see link above).
+The full list of courses that satisfy the aforementioned requirements can be found in the Course Completion Checklist.
+You will also see notations for courses that satisfy divisional (D), cultural diversity (CD), and quantitative reasoning (QR) requirements at the end of course descriptions in the Undergraduate Bulletin.

 For all academic inquiries, appointments, and requests please call 336.758.3320 or email firstname.lastname@example.org.

 Information on planning for registration can be found on the New Student Website and in Forestry 101.
-The Office of Academic Advising will also be offering advising appointments throughout the month of June (See June Advising Schedule on homepage).
+The Office of Academic Advising will also be offering advising appointments throughout the month of June.
 For students interested in specific majors, recommended first-semester courses can be found here.

 A brief overview of the curriculum requirements can be found on the New Student Website or in Forestry 101.
 It may also be helpful to consult the Undergraduate Bulletin and Course Completion Checklist.